i18next/next-i18next/README.md

   }
 }

-export default withNamespaces('footer')(Footer)
+export default withTranslation('footer')(Footer)
 ```

 ### 4. Declaring namespace dependencies

-The `withNamespaces` HOC is responsible for passing the `t` function to your component.
+The `withTranslation` HOC is responsible for passing the `t` function to your component.
 It enables all the translation functionality provided by `i18next`.
 Further, it asserts your component gets re-rendered on language change or changes to the translation catalog itself (loaded translations).
-More info can be found [here](https://react.i18next.com/legacy-v9/withnamespaces).
+More info can be found [here](https://react.i18next.com/latest/withtranslation-hoc).

 By default, `next-i18next` will send _all your namespaces_ down to the client on each initial request.
 This can be an appropriate approach for smaller apps with less content, but a lot of apps will benefit from splitting namespaces based on route.

 To do that, you need to return a `namespacesRequired` array via `getInitialProps` on your page-level component.
 You can see this approach in [examples/simple/pages/index.js](./examples/simple/pages/index.js).

-Note: `withNamespaces` provides namespaces to the component that it wraps.
+Note: `withTranslation` provides namespaces to the component that it wraps.
 However, `namespacesRequired` provides the total available namespaces to the entire React tree and belongs on the page level.
-Both are required (although you can use `Trans` instead of `withNamespaces` if desired).
+Both are required (although you can use `Trans` instead of `withTranslation` if desired).

 ### 5. Locale subpaths